eekhin/subclass-project/README.md

-# Automation Project
+# Subclass Project

-*Structure for creating a Basic automation test using Selenium.*
+*Structure for creating a Subclass using Selenium.*

 **Java 8**